Why Famous: Emerged from virtual obscurity to win the Orteig Prize for his solo non-stop flight from New York in Paris in 1927.

 - 1931-11-17 Charles Lindbergh inaugurates Pan Am service from Cuba to South America in the Sikorsky flying boat "American Clipper"

-- 1932-05-12 Body of kidnapped son of Charles Lindbergh is found in Hopewell, NJ
+- 1932-05-12 Body of kidnapped son of Charles Lindbergh is found in Hopewell, New Jersey

 - 1934-10-08 Bruno Hauptmann is indicted for murder of Charles Lindbergh's son

-- 1941-09-11 Charles Lindbergh, charges "British, Jewish & Roosevelt administration" are trying to get US into WW II
+- 1941-09-11 Charles Lindbergh, claims the "British, Jewish and Roosevelt administration" are trying to get the US into World War II

 - 1954-05-03 Pulitzer prize awarded to Charles A Lindbergh & John Patrick